 And so we have...

 MCW is a consumer resource for the circular economy.
-In short, it connects shoppers with everyday products that are “designed” for circularity; and provides resources that enable them to effectively recycle, reuse, resell, repair or return stuff that is no longer useful.
-It is composed of two separate but interconnected branches.
+In short, we connect shoppers with everyday products that are “designed” for circularity; and provide resources that enable them to effectively recycle, reuse, resell, repair or return stuff that is no longer useful.
+The site is composed of two separate but interconnected branches:

 BuyCircular